adopt-liveview/adopt-liveview/priv/pages/2026/04-27-v2-lists-with-slots-en_US.md

 end
 ```

-So far nothing you haven't seen.
+So far, nothing you haven't seen.
 There's an assign to define the list of terms, a loop using the special `:for` attribute and each item is being rendered.
 However, due to the previous lessons, you might notice that you could simplify this code a little more by generating a component to hide all these classes and, at the same time, have greater reusability in your `<dl>`.

 ## Mixing slots and lists